IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 how every AI app starts with the same question bar but each one _feels_ different?

-Lately I have been working on few AI project and one things common is all is how we provide input to the model
+Lately I have been working on few AI project and one things common is all is how we provide input to the model.